 Most genetic and systemic disorders require a multidisciplinary team approach.
-The Children’s Eye Care ophthalmologists work with the pediatric specialists through Children’s Hospital of Michigan, Beaumont Hospital and Mott’s Children’s Hospital.
+The Children’s Eye Care ophthalmologists work with the pediatric specialists through Children’s Hospital of Michigan, Beaumont Children’s and Mott’s Children’s Hospital.

-Primarily these are genetics and rheumatology (juvenile rheumatoid arthritis, lupus) specialists but also include hematology (sickle cell), oncology (retinoblastoma), endocrinology (diabetes), cardiology, nephrology and neurology (multiple sclerosis).
+Primarily these are genetics and rheumatology (Juvenile idiopathic arthritis, lupus) specialists but also include hematology (sickle cell), oncology (retinoblastoma), endocrinology (diabetes), cardiology, nephrology and neurology.

 Juvenile Rheumatoid Arthritis (JRA) is also known as Juvenile Idiopathic Arthritis (JIA).
 The most common eye problem is inflammation inside the eye.
 It is often present without symptoms or signs.
 It can lead to blindness if left untreated.
 The risk depends on the age, sex, number of joints involved and the laboratory tests.
 The highest risk group is young girls with arthritis in four or fewer joints and that are ANA+ and rheumatoid factor negative.
 Older children with multiple joint arthritis have a much lower risk.
 Eye exams are recommended every three to twelve months dependent on the risk factors.